skoppula/statium/README.md

 <i>Information</i>: Runs STATIUM analysis to create weights for each possible amino acid at the protein's interacting pair positions.
 Note that this command is a shortcut combination of the `renumber`,`create_res`, `run_statium`, and `get_orig_seq` commands.
 ***
-*Helpful Hints:
+<b>Helpful Hints</b>:
-+Verbose output is turned on by default.
++ Verbose output is turned on by default.
 To turn verbose output off, include the '-nv' or '--noverbose' flag.<BR>
-+Arguments wrapped in parenthesis () are required; arguments wrapped in square brackets [] are optional.
++ Arguments wrapped in parenthesis () are required; arguments wrapped in square brackets [] are optional.

  statium_wrapper.py renumber (IN_PDB) [OUT_PDB] [-v | --verbose]